-Author: Pseudo-Aristotle, Physiognomy 1-2, 4-6 (full work with Greek text and translation)
+Ancient author: Pseudo-Aristotle, Physiognomy 1-2, 4-6 (full work with Greek text and translation)

 Comments: The ancient concept of physiognomy (literally knowledge about physical things) presumed one could gain knowledge about the internal soul, emotional disposition or character of animals or humans by closely examining outward, physical features or attributes.
 This is related to the general belief in some Greek medical literature that the physical features and characters of animals and people would also reflect the broader environment, as expressed in the theory of the four humours.
 So the environment could determine physical features and the disposition of whole peoples, in this somewhat circular view.
 Both ethnicity and gender played important roles in such theories.
 For this reason, the physiognomic literature is one of the places where one can encounter aspects of racialization as we understand it, at least with respect to a focus on the relationship between physical attributes, the environment, and the supposed inherent quality of a people.
-This work attributed to Aristotle (which is actually two separate treatises), although not consistently focussed on ethnicity nonetheless shows its importance as a ongoing factor.
+This work attributed to Aristotle (which is actually two separate treatises), although not consistently focussed on ethnicity nonetheless shows its importance as an ongoing factor.

 Source of the translation: T. Loveday and E.S.
 Forster “Physiognomonica,” in The Works of Aristotle, volume 6, W.D.
 Ross, ed.
 (Oxford: Clarendon, 1913), public domain, adapted by Harland.